laurenda3/laurenda3/README.md

 ## Hi there 👋

 My name is Laurenda,

+I’m a Help Desk Technician with experience in technical support, troubleshooting, and remote desktop assistance.
+I thrive on solving problems, supporting users, and continuously leveling up my technical skills through real-world labs and personal projects.

 <!--
 **laurenda3/laurenda3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.